ryanmosz/wordwise-ai/planning/docs/command-format.md

 5. Throughout, comply with @process-task-list.mdc directives (e.g., designated stop points).

+6. env files are never the problem. for some reason that's your go to solution, but it's never the problem. if you think it is, please review the project rules.

+7. tailwind versioning is often the problem. any time anything you do touches on tailwind in any way, review @tailwind.mdc as well as the tailwind section of the project rules to make sure we are always working in the correct tailwind v4 conventions.

-6. Using the guidelines above, produce your plan to implement and verify task:
+8. Using the guidelines above, produce your plan to implement and verify task: